Saber-toothed predator: Saber-tooth taxonomy

 All saber-toothed mammals lived between 33.7 million and 9,000 years ago, but the evolutionary lines that led to the various saber-tooth genera started to diverge much earlier.
 It is thus a polyphyletic grouping.

 The lineage that led to Thylacosmilus was the first to split off, in the late Cretaceous.
 It is a metatherian, and thus more closely related to kangaroos and opossums than the felines.
-The hyaenodonts diverged next, possibly before Laurasiatheria, then the oxyaenids, and then the nimravids, before the diversification of the truly feline saber-tooths.
+Followed by Oxyaenids, and then the nimravids, before the diversification of the truly feline saber-tooths.